ffd8/GLITCH.ext/README.md

 - enjoy glitching the web!

 ##### Webstore
-This technique is nice and easy, but you have to trust me (which you can.. but shouldn't).
+This technique is nice and easy, but less transparent.

 - visit [GLITCH.ext](https://chrome.google.com/webstore/detail/glitchext/ngngpnbcdhonkblmjkognhhdmhkjjhaf?hl=en) in the Chrome Webstore
 - click 'Add to Chrome'